Levels of Agile Planning

 The Daily Stand-Up is held at the same time and place every day to reduce complexity.
 It is a 15-minute meeting at which, each Dev Team member answers the three questions as below.

-Daily Stand-Up Questions asked Levels of Agile Planning
+Daily Stand-Up Questions

 • What did I do yesterday to help the Dev Team meet the Sprint goal?